ankush0939/Hand-Cricket/Rules.md

 ohk!
 Here are the rules:

-Rule 1: You can choose from 0 to 6 only
+Rule 1: You can choose from 0 to 6 only<br>
 Rule 2: While bowling 2nd even if the computer beats you, the game wont stop unless you take computer's wicket.